featbit/featbit-react-client-sdk/README.md

 > You're attempting to access a flag with its original keyId: xxx, even though useCamelCaseFlagKeys is set to true.
 ## Importing types

-In addition to its own bundled types, the React SDK uses types from featbit-js-client-sdk.
-If you use Typescript and you need to use featbit-js-client-sdk types, you can install the featbit-js-client-sdk package as a dev dependency.
-You can then import the types you want directly from featbit-js-client-sdk.
+In addition to its own bundled types, the React SDK uses types from featbit-js-client-sdk, those types are re-exported by the React SDK.
+You can import these types directly from the React SDK

-If you use eslint, the SDK requires that you add featbit-js-client-sdk as a dev dependency.
-Otherwise, eslint will report a no-extraneous-dependencies error.